bgsoftware/company-site/_posts/2019-09-24-software-security-time-to-turn-off-the-light.md

 title: "Software Security: Time to Turn Off the Light "
 description: "Don't make it easy for a cyber thief.
 Here are some simple ways to protect your business."
 image: 2019-09-24-software-security-time-to-turn-off-the-light.jpg
+image-description: "Link to blog post.
+Photo of green neon sign with arrow and the word 'ENTER'"
 author: John Scott
 comments: true
 tags: [software security]